 For Europe’s aviation, this pledge has now been made reality through the recently launched Destination 2050 project, in which ACI EUROPE has played a key role as one of the initiators.
 Destination 2050 is a roadmap charting a path to net zero CO2 emissions for all flights departing Europe.
 The roadmap focusses on the aeronautical activity of the sector and therefore does not cover the airports’ Scope 1 and 2 emissions.
 This is where the airport sector’s pledge to net zero comes into place to complete the picture.
 As the airport industry, we want to do our part to eliminate the emissions within our direct control and be a positive influence on other partners in the air transport sector – including passengers.
 Find out more about Destination 2050 at www.destination2050.eu.

 What % of total aviation emissions will this action by European airports actually eliminate?

-CO2 emissions from all flights departing the EU28+EFTA were estimated to 163 million tonnes of CO2 in 2017.
-Our net zero commitment is estimated to deliver a reduction of 3.46 million tonnes per year, which is approximately 1.6% compared to the 2019 footprint of aircraft operations in Europe.
+In Destination 2050, CO2 emissions from all flights departing the EU27+UK+EFTA were estimated to 192 million tons of CO2 in 2019.
+Our net zero commitment is estimated to deliver a reduction of 3.14 million tons per year, which is approximately 1.6% compared to the 2019 footprint of aircraft operations in Europe.

 2050 seems a long while away.
 Is this really soon enough?